Gwenllian ferch Gruffydd

+Her death would serve as a rallying cry for Welsh rebels, and she became a symbol of Welsh independence.
 There are several notable artistic depictions of Gwenllian, often depicting her with a sword in hand, or riding a chariot into battle in the style of Boudicca.
 She is sometimes confused with Gwenllian ferch Llywelyn, who lived two centuries later.

 Early life

 Gwenllian was the youngest daughter of Gruffudd ap Cynan, Prince of Gwynedd, and his wife, Angharad.
-She was born on Ynys Môn at the family seat at Aberffraw, and was the youngest of eight children; four older sisters: Mared, Rhiannell, Susanna, and Annest, and three older brothers: Cadwallon, Owain and Cadwaladr.
+She was born on Ynys Môn (now also known as Anglesey) at the family seat at Aberffraw, and was the youngest of eight children; four older sisters: Mared, Rhiannell, Susanna, and Annest, and three older brothers: Cadwallon, Owain and Cadwaladr.
 She was the great-great-great-granddaughter of Brian Bóruma mac Cennétig, High King of Ireland.

 Gwenllian grew to be strikingly beautiful.
 After Gruffydd ap Rhys, the Prince of Deheubarth, ventured to Gwynedd around 1113 to meet her father, Gwenllian and Deheubarth's prince became romantically involved and eloped.
 She married Gruffydd ap Rhys shortly after 1116.

 Gwenllian and Gruffydd had the following children: